Financial-Times/ft-origami/docs/developer-guide/building-modules.md

 Choose where you want to start building your project (normally this is also the root of a git repository, but it can be any folder on your computer).
 A common pattern is to create a folder called `sandboxes` in your home directory, and then create a subdirectory with the name of your project, eg `~/sandboxes/origami-demo`.
 We'll refer to this as the 'root of the working tree', because you'll create files and folders within the project folder which descend from the root of the project.

 <aside>
-<h4>Clone the boilerplate</h4>
+<h4>Optional: get the finished setup</h4>
-<p>All the files required to get started are in a repository.
-In the project root, type this at a terminal:</p>
+<p>We've created a repository that's set up as yours will be at the end of this tutorial.
+If you like you can clone the repository in full rather than creating the files one at a time, but you should still follow through the tutorial so you can understand how to create your own.
+To clone the repository, type this at a terminal:</p>
 <pre class="cli">
 <kbd>git clone https://github.com/Financial-Times/origami-manual-build-boilerplate .</kbd>
 </pre>